aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2110 1NT opening bid/- 1NT opening bid -.md

 > TODO-NMB...

-A balanced hand with a "bad" 12 HCP - 4333 and "quacky" with poor intermediates and only 1 quick trick - that should be opened <a href="#1D_opening_bid">{1D}</a> instead:
+A balanced hand with a "bad" 12 HCP - 4333 and "quacky" with poor intermediates and only 1 quick trick - that should be opened [{1D}](#1D_opening_bid) instead:

 > {| s:QJ2 h:J82 d:QJ63 c:KQ5 --shape --hcp |}